-Here is an example of a possible schedule for the tournament, when n = 7.
+Here is an example of a possible schedule for the tournament, when n=7.

 EXAMPLE 14.1.1.
 The players are numbered from 1 through 7, and we will spread the tournament out over seven days.
 Games to be played on each day should have a different colour than the games on other days, but, because this text is printed in black-and-white, we will use some line patterns, instead of colours.
 Games to be played on Monday will be drawn as usual.
 Games to be played on Tuesday will be thin.
 Games to be played on Wednesday will be dotted.
 Games to be played on Thursday will be dashed.
-Games to be played on Friday will be thin and dashed.
+Games to be played on Friday will be thick.
+Games to be played on Saturday will be grey.
+Games to be played on Sunday will be thin and dashed.